shallow focus photography of yellow lemon near glass mason jar and glass decanter

 Signs of dehydration may include headaches, constipation, fatigue, and lack of toilet breaks to mention a few.

-For more information on the daily recommended intake of water, you can visit this post from Eat for Health, which is the official website of the Australian Government Department of Health and Aged Care.
+For more information on the daily recommended intake of water, you can visit this post from Eat for Health.

 Tips for Staying Hydrated